Carpal Tunnel Syndrome Treatment (CTS) Pain Relief Techniques

 Although symptoms may be relieved immediately after surgery, full recovery from carpal tunnel surgery can take months.
 Some patients may have infection, nerve damage, stiffness, and pain at the scar.
 Occasionally the wrist loses strength because the carpal ligament is cut.
 Physical therapy following surgery will help restore wrist strength.
 It is also suggested that some patients change or adjust jobs after recovery from surgery.

 Alternative Therapies for Carpal Tunnel Syndrome Treatment

 Acupuncture, chiropractic care, yoga, Infrared heat therapy, stretching and strengthening exercises can be helpful to people with carpal tunnel syndrome.
-Ultrasound and electrical stimulation has also been show to promote recovery after nerve and tendon injuries (Michlovitz 2005).
+Ultrasound and electrical stimulation has also been shown to promote recovery after nerve and tendon injuries (Michlovitz 2005).

 Check out our new Far Infrared therapy products.
 Far Infrared therapy has been available and used by therapist for some time.
 Now you can enjoy FIR at home or while traveling with a choice of either wired or cordless designs from Pain Relief Essentials.

 1. Abstract: “Ultrasound (US) and electrical stimulation have been widely used in hand therapy to promote recovery after nerve and tendon injuries.
 There is support for the use of low-dosage continuous wave and pulsed US for carpal tunnel syndrome and tendonitis.”